noborus/trdsql/README.md

 ###  4.18. <a name='PostgreSQL'></a>PostgreSQL

-When using PostgreSQL, specify postgres for driver and connection information for dsn.
+When using PostgreSQL, specify postgres for driver and driver-specific data source name for dsn.

 ```console
 trdsql -driver postgres -dsn "dbname=test" "SELECT count(*) FROM test.csv "